Vault-ist/api/Signup/confirm-email.md

 </details>

 <details>
-<summary><span style="color: red;">400 - Error Response</span></summary>
+<summary><strong>400 - Bad Request</strong></summary>

-The response status code indicates that the server cannot or will not process the request due to something perceived as a client error.
+The response status code indicates that the requested page was not found on the server.

 **Media type:** `application/json`